Gary Patton: 2019–: Intel

 On December 12, 2019, it was announced that Dr. Patton had joined Intel's Technology Development Group as the Corporate Vice President and General Manager of Design Enablement.
 His responsibilities include developing cost-effective technology & design platforms which enable products to fully leverage the technology.
 This includes delivery of Process Design Kits (PDKs), Test-Chips, Design-Technology Co-Optimization (DTCO), and Foundational IP & Embedded Memory Solutions.
-On February 14, 2022, Dr. Patton took on the responsibility of General Manager of Components Research, in addition to his responsibilities as General Manager of Design Enablement.
-In this role, he is also responsible for Intel’s research to ensure Moore’s Law scaling continues by achieving breakthrough innovations in novel materials, processes, devices, and packaging.
+From February 2022 until February 2023, when he picked up responsibility for Foundational IP development, Dr. Patton served as General Manager of Components Research, in addition to his responsibilities as General Manager of Design Enablement.
+In this role, he was also responsible for Intel’s research to ensure Moore’s Law scaling continues by achieving breakthrough innovations in novel materials, processes, devices, and packaging.
+In December 2024, Dr. Patton's role was expanded to include all Intel Foundry design enablement engineering resources as Corporate Vice President and General Manager of the new Design Technology Platform organization, whose responsibilities include delivering the complete design platform solution needed by Intel's Foundry customers.